pallets/flask/docs/api.rst

 .. admonition:: Auto-Sort JSON Keys

     The configuration variable ``JSON_SORT_KEYS`` (:ref:`config`) can be set to false to stop Flask from auto-sorting keys.
 By default sorting is enabled and outside of the app context sorting is turned on.

+    Notice that disabling key sorting can cause issues when using content based HTTP caches and Python's hash randomization feature.

 .. autofunction:: jsonify